atlassistant/atlas/README.md

 ## Deploying

-If you want the exposed PWA to work on your mobile device, you will have to use a valid certificate since this is required by web browsers.
+If you want the exposed PWA to work on your mobile device, you will have to use a valid certificate since this is required by web browsers for the Web Speech API to use your mic.

 Please note that the Web Speech API used by the PWA only works in Chrome as far as I know.